Let’s be clear about Corning.

 Why is Corning now turning its back on the very workers that make it a leader in fiber optics technology?

-So let's be clear about Corning: they need to invest in their workforce and their facilities and stop with the frivolous nonsense union-busting.
+So let's be clear about Corning: it needs to invest in its workforce and its facilities and stop wasteful union-busting.

 “By valuing everyone, by empowering everyone, we make Corning a profitable company and good place to work.”